AmeliaSZK/CoulAdj-TestSamples/README.md

 However, we didn't want this encoding to have an impact on the sorting itself, so the IDs were chosen so that the alpha column should always be sorted from greater to lower value.
-This way, if the alpha was ever used to sort 2 colours, it would be visible in the ouput.
+This way, if the alpha was ever used to sort two colours, it would be visible in the ouput.

 ## A sort was actually performed